ivanhertanto/ivanhertanto/README.md

 - 📫 me@ivan.click or keybase: https://keybase.io/bivan#_

+_A fool will lose tomorrow
+Reaching back for yesterday_

 <!--
 **ivanhertanto/ivanhertanto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.